 (Zbur): Cost Sharing

-Yes – 5/01/2023 Amended language requires reimbursement of nonparticipating essential community providers at either the plan/insurer’s average contracted rate or 125% of the amount Medicare reimburses, whichever is greater.
+Vetoed by the Governor - 10/07/23 Yes – 7/13/2023 Amended language would, for small group and individual market plans and policies, delay implementation of some requirements by 12 months.
+Amended language requires reimbursement of nonparticipating essential community providers at either the plan/insurer’s average contracted rate or 125% of the amount Medicare reimburses, whichever is greater.
 The inclusion of the rate related to Medicare and the requirement of using whichever is greater would result in some increased reimbursements, which would increase the impact on total expenditures from $20,065,000 to $23,237,000.
 All other portions of CHBRP’s analysis remain relevant.

 SB 70